Bereaved Partner’s Paternity Leave

 • Consider whether you will offer paid leave (this is not a legal requirement but may support staff wellbeing).

-• Brief line managers on handling sensitive requests.
+• Build line manager capability in handling sensitive requests.

 • Communicate the new entitlement to your workforce.